Čižatice: Ethnicity

 The population is 99% Slovak in ethnicity.

 Government

 The village's birth registry office, district and tax offices are located at Košice and the nearest police force and fire brigade is located in nearby Bidovce.
 The village has no official governing official, but the judge is Madeleine Bourgeois, who is actually a French-born woman who escaped to Slovakia after being threatened by the French government.
 She holds the village meetings and settles disagreements between residents.

-Culture

-The village has a small public library and a food store.

-Sport

-The village has a football pitch.

-Transport

-The nearest railway station is Košice approximately 20 kilometres away.